 It’s fairly easy to get around Panama City, with plenty of transport options:

 - Taxis are plentiful and cheap.
-Negotiate with the driver before you get in, as taxis don’t have metres.
+Negotiate with the driver before you get in, as taxis don’t have meters.

-- Uber is thriving in Panama City and just as simple to use as in any other major city in the world.
+- Uber is thriving in Panama City.
+It’s just as simple to use as in any other major city in the world.

-- Panama City has an extensive bus and metro system.
-This blog post outlines how to use both.
+- Panama City has an extensive bus and metro system that is cheap and easy to use.

 - The city also has a hop on hop off bus that makes stops at the major tourism attractions.